mysteriouspants/mysteriouspants.com/_drafts/on-the-de-serialization-of-object-graphs.md

 # Load

 The first reaction to loading is to write a method for each type of object (class) that needs to be loaded.
 I handled references between objects by capturing the code to set the reference in a closure, then storing those closures and calling them promises.
-Simultaneously, even load of an object that could fulfill a promise was collected, connecting the two as the process continues.
+Simultaneously, every load of an object that could fulfill a promise was collected, connecting the two as the process continues.
 Unfulfilled promises can be logged and recorded as errors.

 This created a partial class spread across many files which was extremely hard to follow, even for me - who wrote the goofy thing.